Press-Schechter primordial black hole mass functions and their observational constraints: Constraints on the Fraction of Dark Matter in PBHs

 with $\rho_{m}$ and $M_h$ corresponding to the comoving matter density and the halo mass respectively.
 In this work we assume that the most massive PBH sinks to the center of the halo; we will also consider the possibility that it will merge with other PBHs later in this section.

 If $M^*$ is large enough, a halo can contain central PBHs with masses exceeding even the largest known supermassive black holes (SMBH) observed in galaxies.
 This would be at odds with observations and can be used to constrain the parameter space comprised by the $M_{*}$, $n_{b}$ parameters.
-Figure \ref{fig: Cumulative mass function } shows examples of cummulative PBH mass functions with horizontal lines marking the inverse of the Lagrangian volume of dark matter haloes of different mass.
+Figure \ref{fig: Cumulative mass function } shows examples of cumulative PBH mass functions with horizontal lines marking the inverse of the Lagrangian volume of dark matter haloes of different mass.
 The point where these lines intersect the PBH mass functions show the central PBH mass that will be found in haloes of such mass, typically.
 For example, the solid line indicates that both haloes represented in the figure have $M_c \sim 10^{8}\,M_{\odot}$, while the dot-dashed line shows that, for those parameters, a halo with $M_h=10^{9}\,M_{\odot}$ has a central PBH with mass $M_c \sim 10^{5}\,M_{\odot}$and a halo with $M_h=10^{12}\,M_{\odot}$ has a central PBH of $M_c\sim 10^{11}\,M_\odot$.

-The constraint will be built by comparing the abundance of the most massive PBHs in haloes with that of the SMBHs in galaxies, obtained from observations.
+The general idea of this constraint is that the abundance of massive PBHs should, in no case, surpass that of the SMBHs in galaxies.
+Then, the constraint will be built by comparing the abundance of the most massive PBHs in haloes with that of the SMBHs in galaxies, obtained from observations.
 The latter can be obtained from the active galactic nucleus (AGN) mass function as

 where $\lambda(M)$ corresponds to the duty cycle of AGNs, and the AGN mass function is that given by \citet{Li:2012}.
 For this work, we use $\lambda(M) = 0.01$, which is reasonable considering that we are interested in the SMBH mass function at $z=0$ \citep{Li:2012}.
 For the mass function of the most massive SMBHs in haloes we define the cumulative number density of SMBH as